Feasibility and Effectiveness of Real-time, Remote Continuous Glucose Monitoring in Adolescents With Poorly Controlled Type 1 Diabetes

 • Patients cannot be taking systemic corticosteroids at enrollment because of adverse effects on glycemic control, but we will not disqualify subjects who require such therapy during the study.
 Inhaled or topical corticosteroids are permissible.

-• Patients with hypothyroidism or hyperthyroidism must be clinically euthyroid and have free T4 and TSH within age-appropriate reference ranges at last medically indicated testing.
+• Patients with uncontrolled hypothyroidism (TSH >20) or uncontrolled hyperthyroidism will be excluded from the study.
 Patients with out of range values may be retested after medication dose adjustment.

 • Medical or psychiatric disorder in a parent of sufficient severity, in the judgment of the investigator, to interfere with study activities.